chmodxheart/open-web-council/README.md

 ## Troubleshooting

 **"Council requires at least X models"**
-- Set `MODELS_TO_QUERY` in Orchestrator Valves with valid model IDs
+- Set `MODELS_TO_QUERY` in Orchestrator Valves with valid model IDs from your Open WebUI instance
+- Check that model IDs match exactly (case-sensitive)
+- Verify models are active and responding in Open WebUI

 **Models timing out**
-- Increase `TIMEOUT_SECONDS` (default: 60)
+- Increase `TIMEOUT_SECONDS` (default: 60, max: 360 seconds)
+- Increase `EVAL_TIMEOUT_SECONDS` for evaluation phase (default: 90, max: 360 seconds)
-- Check that models are responding in Open WebUI directly
+- Check that models are responding normally in Open WebUI directly
+- Some models (like O3) may need longer timeouts for complex reasoning

+**Empty content in Individual Model Responses**
+- Update to v0.6.1 or later (this was a bug in the reverse mapping code)
+- Re-import the latest `writers_room_orchestrator.json` or `council_orchestrator.json`
+- Or run `python update_functions.py` to auto-update

 **Evaluation scores not parsing**
 - Enable `DEBUG_MODE` to see raw evaluation responses
-- Adjust score parsing regex patterns in Valves if needed
+- Check that evaluation models are returning structured scores
+- Some models may need prompting adjustments for consistent score formatting

+**Wrong evaluation count displayed**
+- Update to v0.6.1 or later (fixed evaluation count calculation)
+- This was especially noticeable when using separate `EVALUATION_MODELS`

 **Import fails**
-- Ensure you're importing the JSON file, not the Python file
+- Ensure you're importing the `.json` file, not the `.py` file
-- Check Open WebUI version supports Functions/Pipelines
+- Check Open WebUI version supports Functions/Pipelines (v0.1.0+)
+- Try importing individual files instead of `council_llms_complete.json`

+**High token usage / API costs**
+- Reduce the number of models in `MODELS_TO_QUERY`
+- Use `SYNTHESIS_MODE: "highest_rated"` to skip synthesis
+- Set `TOP_N_FOR_SYNTHESIS` to limit responses included in synthesis
+- Use `MIN_SCORE_FOR_SYNTHESIS` to filter low-quality responses
+- Disable verbose prompting techniques in Valves

 ## Contributing